chimera-suite/use-case/README.md

 Moreover, once Jena Fuseki is ready, it creates a dataset and upload the Knowledge Graph.
 You can access the Jene Fuseki web interface at [http://jena-fuseki:3030](http://localhost:3030).

+Moreover, once Jena Fuseki is ready, it is needed to log in with `admin:admin` and  manually load the Knowledge Graph by creating a new _in-memory dataset_ in the `MANAGE DATASETS` section, and uploding the `pizza-fuseki.owl` file located in `/jena-fuseki/init`.

 #### 5. Jupyter Notebook
 ```